Apl223/Home-Lab/README.md

-# Home-Lab

-This repository is a log of labs and activities that I’ve built as I expanded my cybersecurity skills.
-It will be consisting of Windows and Linux virtual machines on VMWare Workstation, and documentation of exploits carried out against vulnerable servers, web sites, and applications.
+This repository contains my current setup for researching vulnerabilities and exploits on virtual machines that run vulnerable web applications and services.